 The procedure for fixing the date, time and place of a hearing before a panel of arbitrators shall be prescribed by circuit rule provided that not less than 60 days' notice in writing shall be given to the parties or their attorneys of record.
 The hearing shall be held on the scheduled date and within one year of the date of filing of the action, unless continued by the court upon good cause shown.
-The hearing shall be held at a location provided or authorized by the court.
+The hearing shall be held at a location provided or authorized by the court or remotely, including by telephone or video conference.

-Adopted May 20, 1987, effective June 1, 1987.
+Adopted May 20, 1987, effective June 1, 1987; amended Sept.
+29, 2021, eff.
+Oct.1, 2021.